Case study

 Holstebro Municipality: Energy savings with AI-based system

-If you have only a small team available, you really need to prioritise your efforts.
+When you are a small energy team with a large building portfolio you have to prioritise your efforts.
 That was one of the realisations from the team in Holstebro Municipality, Denmark.
 With automated analytics, the employees have spent less time on manual analysis of energy consumption and more time in their buildings – creating value.

 Three people are responsible for energy, engineering, and installation, and five for construction projects and building maintenance.
-Energy management is just one of the center’s many tasks.
-It is a complex task to manage the buildings, and it is therefore essential for Holstebro Municipality to have the right tools to support their team.
+Energy management is just one of the centre’s many tasks.
+It is a complex task to manage the buildings, and it is therefore essential for Holstebro Municipality to have the right tools to support the employees.

 The project manager in Team Fælles Ejendomscenter, Thøger Niels Pørtner, was hired to, among other things, decide what should happen to the municipality’s EMS.
 He had experience with various EMSs from previous employments and considered different systems.
 From that experience, he knew that the number one goal of choosing a system is that it’s going to support the everyday life of a small energy team.
 He and his colleagues need to be in the buildings while the EMS runs by itself, letting them know how they are doing.